Partner Content

 By Main Street Middletown

-When a young George Washington encountered Middletown, he exclaimed it was the most beautiful valley he’d seen.
-Today, this historic town retains much of the natural beauty and smalltown charm that captured the eye of that Founding Father all those years ago.
-Located in Frederick County an easy drive from Baltimore, Middletown is the perfect destination for visitors, whether they come for the Civil War and American history, the arts, access to the Appalachian trail, or the excellent dining and shopping.
+Middletown, Maryland will steal your heart, just like it did a young George Washington when he laid eyes on the Valley, exclaiming it was most beautiful.
+Today, this historic town retains much of its natural beauty and charm.
+Located in Frederick County, an easy drive from Baltimore, Middletown is the perfect destination for visitors, whether they come for the Civil War and American history, or to spend the day shopping, dining, and exploring the downtown.

-A stop at the Welcome Center, operated by the nonprofit Main Street Middletown, MD, Inc., is an excellent way to get oriented to the area.
-And there’s no better time to visit than now as the United States celebrates in 250th birthday.
-Middletown was founded in 1767 and is right on the Old National Road—the nation’s first federally-funded highway.
-Often called American’s Main Street, the Old National Road was a vital stop for early travelers.
-Driving through Middletown is like passing by 250 years of architectural history, though for a slower view take a heritage walking tour.
+A stop at the Welcome Center, operated by the nonprofit Main Street Middletown, MD Inc. is highly recommended to get oriented to the area.
+Visiting Middletown in any season is noteworthy, but springtime in Middletown is especially pretty.
+Middletown was founded in 1767 and is located on the Old National Road—the nation’s first federally-funded highway.
+Often called America’s Main Street, the Old National Road carried settlers west, and each town was a vital stop for those early travelers.
+Driving through Middletown will take you by over 250-years of architectural history, though for a slower view, we recommend taking a heritage walking tour.

 It was not just travelers who trod the Old National Road.
 Middletown is located west of Monocacy Battlefield, south of Gettysburg, east of Antietam, and adjacent to the Maryland Battle of South Mountain.
-During the Civil War, troops—both Union and Confederate— marched through town, and local hospitals and buildings took in wounded after the battles of South Mountain and Antietam.
+During the Civil War, troops—both Union and Confederate—marched through town, and in the aftermath of the fighting, buildings were quickly converted to hospitals to care for the wounded.

 In town, the 110-year-old Gladhill Furniture Company is a popular destination for aesthetes seeking furnishings that will age gracefully into family heirlooms.
-The Turquoise Trailer Boutique offers customized cowgirl hats, clothing, and accessories, Hello Gorgeous Boutique is a women’s clothing destination, and The Trolley Stop is the perfect location to find locally crafted and curated home products and art.
+The Turquoise Trailer Boutique offers customized cowgirl hats, clothing, and accessories, Hello Gorgeous Boutique is a women’s clothing destination with clothes that will take you from work to dinner, and the Trolly Stop is the perfect location to find locally crafted and curated home products and art.
+Be sure to visit Middletown Sportsland, another Middletown landmark, having served Frederick County with sports clothes, uniforms, and gear for the last 40 years.

-Middletown is a timeless treasure near Baltimore and ready for exploration.
-Visit the Welcome Center to learn more about Middletown’s Civil War history, places to shop, stay, and dine, year-round events, and more.
+Middletown is a timeless treasure near Baltimore and we welcome you to the Valley.
+Visit the Welcome Center to learn more about Middletown’s Civil War history, places to shop, stay, and dine, special events, and more.
 Learn more today.